This article was updated on 7 August 2020.

 Like any investment, it is important to consider the value and experience as a comprehensive whole, and not simply look at the base price.
 Many of the upper premium and luxury lines offer a more inclusive travel experience that encompasses items like excursions, speciality dining, and speciality beverages, sometimes even shipboard gratuities at no extra charge.

 More and more, I am also seeing limited time promotions with enhanced onboard credit, stateroom upgrades, and, perhaps most significantly, bundled air and air upgrades, often with included in-destination airport transfers.
 Many times, the promotions are stackable with our Virtuoso-exclusive complimentary perks and amenities that are available to our Bluetail travelers.
 It can be overwhelming and confusing to make sense of the constantly changing promotions, differing cruise line inclusions, and the variations in the river cruise travel experience from one line to another: that is just one reason why working with a professional cruise travel advisor is smart.

-My best advice when it comes to selecting a river cruise sailing is two-fold: 1) work with a professional travel advisor specialized in cruises who is knowledgeable about the full range of river cruise offerings and not beholden to a particular line, and 2) book as far out as possible.
+My best advice when it comes to selecting a river cruise sailing is two-fold: 1) work with a professional travel advisor specialized in cruises who is knowledgeable about the full range of river cruise offerings and not beholden to a particular line, and 2) book as far out as possible (this is especially true now, with so many rollover bookings happening).
 With the popularity of river cruising showing no signs of slowing down and the capacity of river ships being relatively small, it is wise to book as early as possible for the greatest itinerary and stateroom availability, as well as for maximum value.